Google Code for Remarketing Tag - Bloom

 To determine whether you will have to pay Quebec, non-Quebec (Canadian or Permanent Resident), or International tuition rates, please consult the Student Accounts website.

-Important: For students enrolled in on-line/distance programs:
+Important: For students enrolled in online programs:

 Exemption from international tuition fees may be claimed during the semester by students in certain categories.